Earthquake: Causes, Effects and Magnitude measurement

 Explosion earthquake: Occur due to the detonation of a nuclear or chemical device.

 We all know that the effects of an earthquake are terrible and devastating.
-Several buildings collapsed, schools, hospitals, whole city destroyed due to it.
+Several buildings collapsed, schools, hospitals, a whole city may be destroyed due to it.
 A lot of people get killed and injured.
 Various people lose their property and money.
 It not only affects the health of the people but emotionally also make weak.

-Some environmental effects occur due to earthquake are surface faulting, tectonic uplift and subsidence, tsunamis, soil liquefaction, ground resonance, landslides, etc. are linked to the tremblors or due to the shaking of the ground.
+Some environmental effects occur due to the earthquake are surface faulting, tectonic uplift and subsidence, tsunamis, soil liquefaction, ground resonance, landslides, etc. are linked to the tremblors or due to the shaking of the ground.

 Hoping that you will come to know about the earthquake, how it occurs and its effects.